daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 # Fragment Shader

 Now's let's go over all that again with a vertex and fragment shader variant.
 Almost everything will be the same or very similar, with only a couple of steps unique to the fragment shader.
-Take a look at the `Shaders/CelShadedFrag.shader` file - it's essentially the same as `Shaders/Complete/DiffuseFrag`.
+Open the `Shaders/CelShadedFrag.shader` file - it's essentially the same as `Shaders/Complete/DiffuseFrag`.

-We'll add the `_Antialiasing` and `_Glossiness` variables exactly the same as for the surface shader.
+We'll add the `_Antialiasing` and `_Glossiness` variables like we did for the surface shader.

 ~~~glsl
 // In Properties.